Thursday, 10 November 2005

 A colleague who had seen that documentary this morning said, "Even if Berlusconi government was perfect for everything else, just for this thing, for having dragged Italy into this war and for making us all accomplices to this shame, I won't vote for this government."

 Another colleague said that this means that there is no difference between Bush and Bin Laden and terrorists are justified.
 I don't agree.
 I don't think any terrorists are justified, whatever their name, nationality or cause.
-At least the american soldiers who spoke during the interviews, or those who must have passed the satellite images for the documentary, did not agree and could act.
+At least the American soldiers who spoke during the interviews, or those who must have passed the satellite images for the documentary, did not agree with it and could act by sharing those images with the world.
 That is much better than the dictators on the other side, where no voice of dissent seems to come out.
 But that credit goes to individual Americans and certainly not to those in power.

-Yet, Indian news papers on the internet are still talking about the concern of some american commission about the atrocities against minorities in India, the role of Al Qaeda in the chemical attack in USA, ...
+Yet, even today the Indian news papers are still talking about the report of some American commission expressing concern about the atrocities against minorities in India This report also mentions the role of Al Qaeda in the chemical attack in USA ... and I think that these guys are real hypocrites.

 In the end, I ask myself if killing twenty or twenty thousand makes any difference?
 If killing by gunfire or a sword or a chemical bomb makes any difference?
 You are dead any way.
 It is just that your dead body is more hideous and puke-provoking and so people can't easily forget your image and salvage their conscience by saying "it is just collateral damage"?